Ceci122/ceci122.github.io/README.md

 Hi there this is my gitHUB MIT portfolio.
-I will be adding and touching up this personal project.
+I will be adding content as well as my resume and full-stack MIT certification.